-PNSG 1120 - Medical Surgical Nursing I
+PNSG 1120 - Medical Surgical Nursing I (7)

-Prerequisites: PNSG 1020, PNSG 1030, PNSG 1100.
 Focuses on health management and maintenance and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
 The definition of client care includes using the nursing process, performing assessments, using critical thinking, and providing client education.
 Topics include: health management and maintenance; prevention of illness; care of the individual as a whole; pathological disorders and deviations from the normal state of health in the cardiovascular, respiratory, endocrine, urinary, and gastrointestinal systems; client care, treatment, pharmacology, and nutritional aspects related to the cardiovascular, respiratory, endocrine, urinary, and gastrointestinal systems; and standard precautions related to the cardiovascular, respiratory, endocrine, urinary, and gastrointestinal systems.

-PNSG 1122 - Medical Surgical Nursing Practicum I
+PNSG 1122 - Medical Surgical Nursing Practicum I (6)

-Prerequisites: PNSG 1020, PNSG 1030, PNSG 1100.
-Corequisite: PNSG 1120.
 Focuses on the clinical patient care aspects of health management and maintenance and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
 The definition of client care includes using the nursing process, performing assessments, using critical thinking, and providing client education.
 Topics include: health management and maintenance; prevention of illness; care of the individual as a whole; pathological disorders and deviations from the normal state of health in the cardiovascular, respiratory, endocrine, urinary, and gastrointestinal systems; client care, treatment, pharmacology, medication administration, and diet therapy related to the cardiovascular, respiratory, endocrine, urinary, and gastrointestinal systems; and standard precautions.

-PNSG 1130 - Medical Surgical Nursing II
+PNSG 1130 - Medical Surgical Nursing II (7)

-Prerequisite: PNSG 1120.
 Focuses on health management and maintenance and the prevention of illness, care of the individual as a whole, pathological disorders and deviations from the normal state of health.
 The definition of client care includes using the nursing process, performing assessments, using critical thinking, and providing client education.
-Topics include: health management and maintenance; and prevention of illness; care of the individual as a whole; and deviations from the normal state of health in the musculoskeletal, neurological, integumentary, and sensory systems, mental health, and oncology; client care, treatment, pharmacology; and diet therapy related to the musculoskeletal, neurological, integumentary, and sensory systems, mental health, and oncology; and sensory systems, mental health, and oncology; and sensory systems.
+Topics include: health management and maintenance; and prevention of illness; care of the individual as a whole; and deviations from the normal state of health in the musculoskeletal, neurological, integumentary, and sensory systems, mental health, and oncology; client care, treatment, pharmacology; and diet therapy related to the musculoskeletal, neurological, integumentary, and sensory systems, mental health, and oncology; and standard precautions.